Study abroad guide for parents

 All you need to know when sending your child to study abroad

 Honestly, that’s one of the bravest decisions you’ll ever make, and yes, the most crucial one for your child.
-Studying abroad means your child will come back with international exposure and a widened mind-set.
-As a parent, it is your responsibility to support your child in this decision and also gear up to be a part of the process.
+Studying abroad means your child has access to the best faculties, world-class education and a global mindset.
+As a parent, it is your responsibility to support your child in this decision.
+So, gear up to be a part of this fruitful journey.

-What do you need to do as a parent?
+What you need to do as a parent

-You need to know what motivates your child.
-As a parent, you should be an active part of their decision-making procedure to ensure they take the right calls in life.
+Know what motivates your child.
+As a parent, be an active part of their decision-making procedure to support them and ensure they make the right calls in life.

-As a parent take part in researching about the courses your child is interested in, the universities they have been talking about and the kind of lifestyle they would most thrive in.
+Take part in research about the courses they are interested in, universities they have been talking about and the kind of lifestyle they would most thrive in.
 This research will also include information on course curriculum, campus life and accommodations options available abroad.

 Reach out to friends and family whose children have gone abroad.
 Ask them about the challenges you are likely to face and figure out how to deal with them.
-The thumb rule for this is “Be specific as you can” and clear all your doubts before shortlisting any option.
+The thumb rule for this is “be as specific as you can” and ask all your queries.

 Having an estimate of the costs involved in sending your kids abroad can help you make a better decision.
 However, it’s not just the tuition fee alone you should be calculating in your budget.
 Do weigh in other expenses such as accommodation, food, health coverage, communication and travel as well!